barryclark/jekyll-now/_posts/2016-8-11-Neural-NLP.md

 ---
 layout: post
-title: How we're using Machine Learning to change the current state of disease detection
+title: Applying Neural Networks to Natural Language Processing Tasks
 ---

 ### Bringing Deep Learning into the field of NLP